Chapter 1 - The Nature of Physics

 1.2Science and the Scientific Method¶

 Imagine that we wish to describe how long it takes for a tennis ball to reach the ground after being released from a certain height.
-One way to proceed is to describe how long it takes for a tennis ball to drop , and then to describe how long it takes for a tennis ball to drop , etc. We could generate a giant table showing how long it takes a tennis ball to drop from any given height.
+One way to proceed is to describe how long it takes for a tennis ball to drop , and then to describe how long it takes for a tennis ball to drop , etc. We could generate an extensive table showing how long it takes a tennis ball to drop from any given height.
 Someone would then be able to perform an experiment to measure how long a tennis ball takes to drop from or and see if their measurement disagrees with the tabulated values.
-If we collected the descriptions for all possible heights, then we would effectively have a valid and testable scientific theory that describes how long it takes tennis balls to drop from any height.
+If we collected the descriptions for all possible heights, then we would effectively have a valid and testable model that describes how long it takes tennis balls to drop from any height.

 1.3Theories, hypotheses and models¶

 This textbook will introduce the theories from Classical Physics, which were mostly established and tested between the seventeenth and nineteenth centuries.
 We will take it as given that readers of this textbook are not likely to perform experiments that challenge those well-established theories.
-The main challenge will be, given a theory, to define a model that describes a particular situation, and then to test that model.
-This introductory physics course is thus focused on thinking of “doing physics” as the task of correctly modelling a situation.
+The main task will be, given a theory, to define a model that describes a particular situation, and then to test that model.
+This introductory physics course is thus focused on thinking about “doing physics” as the task of correctly modelling a situation.

-1.5The scope of Physics¶
+1.4The scope of Physics¶

 Physics describes a wide range of phenomena within the physical sciences, ranging from the behaviour of microscopic particles that make up matter to the evolution of the entire Universe.
 We often distinguish between “classical” and “modern” physics depending on when the theories were developed, and we can further subdivide these areas of physics depending on the scale or the type of the phenomena that they describe.
+This textbook is focused on classical physics, which corresponds to the theories that were developed before 1905.

-1.5.1Classical Physics¶
+1.4.1Classical Physics¶

-This textbook is focused on classical physics, which corresponds to the theories that were developed before 1905. \subsubsection{Mechanics} Mechanics describes most of our everyday experiences, such as how objects move, including how planets move under the influence of gravity.
-Isaac Newton was the first to formally develop a theory of mechanics, using his “Three Laws” to describe the behaviour of objects in our everyday experience.
-His famous work published in 1687, “Philosophiae Naturalis Principia Mathematica” (“The Principia”) also included a theory of gravity that describes the motion of celestial objects.
+\subsubsection{Mechanics} Mechanics describes most of our everyday experiences, such as how objects move, including how planets move under the influence of gravity.
+Isaac Newton was the first to formally develop a theory of mechanics, using his “Three Laws” to describe the behavior of objects in our everyday experience.
+His famous work published in 1687, Philosophiae Naturalis Principia Mathematica (“The Principia”) also included a theory of gravity that describes the motion of celestial objects, as we have seen.
+In Newtonian mechanics the motion of a particle is determined exactly by a small number of parameters, including its mass, position, and the forces applied to it.
+Classical mechanics assumes that matter and energy have definite, knowable properties such as location in space and speed, and that forces act instantaneously.

 Electromagnetism describes electric charges and magnetism.
 At first, it was not realized that electricity and magnetism were connected.
 Charles Augustin de Coulomb published in 1784 the first description of how electric charges attract and repel each other.
 Magnetism was discovered in the ancient world, when people noticed that lodestone (rocks made from magnetized magnetite mineral) could attract iron tools.
 In 1819, Oersted discovered that moving electric charges could influence a compass needle, and several subsequent experiments were carried out to discover how magnets and moving electric charges interact.